IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 	- dream dimension
 - interesting landmarks
 	- the city is alive, the streets move and statues speak - status mechanics for how much city likes you
-- name for river
 - magic mechanics of the city election, patrician authority
+	- patrician gains some dragon magic? power to command? something abt the hoard? hard to lie to (liar's revelation, gold dragon)
 - built on the corpse of a dragon? buildings and ships part by the patrician's will (too similar to nexida). there is a beating dragon's heart below the city
 # The World's Gate

 - A huge, old city state that has seen many different rulers and ages.
 Layers upon layers of different cultures, architectural styles, religions
-- Highly influential via trade: goods go around the [[Leuchroic Sea]] and upriver inland
+- Highly influential via trade: goods go around the [[Leuchroic Sea]] and up the Volya river inland
 - Kevara is the larger, western peninsula, situated near river delta.
 Arda is the slightly smaller eastern peninsula
 - Arda is technically still under Langska governance
 - Depends on saltwood from [[Avizallo]] to build their ships